hivesolutions/appier/doc/requests.md

 # Requests

-Appier maps request URLs to methods using the ``route`` decorator on top of each handler method:
+Appier maps request URLs to methods using a ``route`` decorator on handler methods:

 ```python
 import appier